Soviet destroyer Razumny: Construction and service

 Razumny spent the next six months escorting local convoys, often between Murmansk and Arkhangelsk.
 She helped to escort Convoy JW 54A on 24–25 November and Convoy JW 55B on 28–30 December.
 The ship and three other destroyers made an unsuccessful attempt to intercept German supply ships off the Norwegian coast on 20–22 January 1944.
 Razumny was one of the escorts for Convoy JW 56A on 27–29 January and she spent most of the next year escorting Allied convoys, notably Convoys JW 57, JW 58, JW 59, JW 60, JW 61, RA 61, JW 62 and JW 63 as well as local ones.
-During the Petsamo–Kirkenes Offensive, Razumny bombarded the Norwegian town of Vardö on 26 October.
+During the Petsamo–Kirkenes Offensive, Razumny bombarded the Norwegian town of Vardø on 26 October.
 Norwegian fishing boat Spurven was sunk at Vardo.
 Her last escort mission was on 20 January 1945.

 After the war, the ship had a lengthy modernization from 1954 to 30 June 1957.
 She stricken from the Navy List and redesignated as target ship TsL-29 on 6 February 1960 and reclassified as accommodation ship PKZ-3 on 15 September.
 Although the ship was listed for disposal on 4 July 1960, she was converted into target ship SM-14 on 23 October 1962.
 The hulk was discarded on 4 May 1963 and subsequently scrapped over the next year.